Financials

 Each week as you operate the business, keep track of all your expenses.

 For example, let's go back to selling cookies.
 I need a pan to put them on when they go into the oven.
 Once the cookies are sold, I keep the pan, it doesn't go with the customer.
-It is part of my doing business, and since I needed the pan to get started, I would include it as part of supplies under my operating expenses.
+It is part of my doing business, and since I needed the pan to get started, I would include it as part of supplies under indirect costs.

 Expenses to consider: